KvanTTT/Articles/Universal-CSharp-Code-for-NET-and-JavaScript/English.md

-# Universal C\# Code for .NET and JavaScript
+# Universal C# Code for .NET and JavaScript

-*Disclaimer: The original article was written in 2013, so some of this material may not be relevant in 2017.*
+*Disclaimer: The original article was written in 2013, so some of this material may not be relevant for now.*

 ## Introduction

 Greetings.
-This topic is aimed at highlighting the details of cross-platform development in C\#, particularly for .NET apps and web browsers.
+This topic is aimed at highlighting the details of cross-platform development in C#, particularly for .NET apps and web browsers.
 The approach described in this article was implemented in gfranq.com, the photo editing web service, which supports client- and server-side image processing using filters as well as collage